EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 ## Where to learn the basics of AI and Neural networks?

-If you have no idea about Artificial Intelligence or what a neural network is, the most complete and didactic videos belong to 3blue1brown.
+If you have no idea about artificial intelligence or what a neural network is, the most complete and didactic videos belong to 3blue1brown.

 However, it is important to clarify that these videos do not start from scratch, it is necessary that you have a background in linear algebra, linear regression and differential and integral calculus.
 I know it can be a little discouraging for those who come from non-technical backgrounds but it is not as difficult as it seems.